 Philosophy is called 'science of wisdom'.
 This wisdom can be about this world, man or God.
 This wisdom is all-inclusive and tries to explain everything.
 When this wisdom is applied to the study of political phenomena or the state, it is called political philosophy.
 Political philosophy belongs to the category of normative political theory.
 It is concerned with not only explaining what 'is' but also what 'ought' to be.
-Political philosophy is not concerned with contemporary issues but with certain universal issues in the political life of man such as nature and purpose of the political organisation, basis of political authority, nature of rights, liberty, equality, justice etc. The distinction between political philosophy and political theory is explained by the fact that whereas a political philosopher is a political theorist, but a political theorist may not necessarily be a political philosopher.
-Though theory deals with the same issues as political philosophy, it can explain them both from philosophical as well as empirical points of view.
-In other words, while political philosophy is abstract or speculative, political theory can be both normative and empirical.
+Political philosophy is not concerned with contemporary issues but with certain universal issues in the political life of man such as nature and purpose of the political organisation, basis of political philosophy and political theory is explained by the fact that whereas a political philosopher is a political theorist, but a political theorist may not necessarily be a political philosophy, it can explain them both from philosophy is abstract or speculative, political theory can be both normative and empirical.